Restricted Discrete Invariance and Self-Synchronization For Stable Walking of Bipedal Robots: Conclusion

 \section{Conclusion}

 In this paper, we introduced a discrete invariant gait for the 3D LIP and we proved that under this gait the 3D LIP is self-synchronized and neutrally stable with respect to the kinetic energy.
-Then we generalized the definition of the symmetric gait to the notion of $\mathcal{M}_\mathcal{P}$-invariant gait of a 9-DOF 3D biped.
+Then we generalized the definition of the discrete invariant gait to the notion of $\mathcal{M}_\mathcal{P}$-invariant gait of a 9-DOF 3D biped.
 After performing a reduction based on this invariant gait we showed that the periodicity and asymptotic stability of the motion of the 9-DOF 3D biped can be determined by studying a restricted Poincar\'e map in four variables.
 Finally, we provided an example of a controller that may satisfy the conditions of the $\mathcal{M}_\mathcal{P}$-invariant gait.
 By applying this controller to the 9-DOF 3D biped we showed numerically that it performs stable walking.
 The $\mathcal{M}_\mathcal{P}$-invariant gait introduced here is not limited to the particular 9-DOF 3D biped which was studied here.
 For example, we tested this gait on a half scale biped model of the 9-DOF 3D biped we studied here and were able to achieve stable walking.
-The details of the controllers and more results on the properties of the $\mathcal{M}_\mathcal{P}$-invariant gait will appear in a future paper.
 We gratefully acknowledge partial support by NSF INSPIRE grant 1343720.
-The work of C. Chevallereau is supported by ANR grants for the R2A2 project.